Ir al contenido

 • 12.3 Completeness

-• This operation complies with the mandatory requirements laid down in the ESA 2010 Broadcasting Programme (classification of expenditure by divisions for all subsectors and by groups for the total public administration sector) and volunteers (classification of expenditure by COFOG groups for all subsectors).
+• This operation meets the mandatory requirements of the SEC 2010 Transmission Programme (classification of expenditure by division for all subsectors and by groups for the total public administration sector) and voluntary requirements (classification of expenditure by COFOG groups for all subsectors).

 • Not applicable.